Death of David Bowie: Tributes and services

 Due to the 2024 announcement of Robert Eggers directing a sequel to Labyrinth because of the success of his Nosferatu remake, it was noted by Feature First that Eggers would have to recast Jareth the Goblin King if he were to bring back Bowie's character, insider Jeff Sneider noting that Alexander Skarsgård had been previously spoken years ago to take over Bowie's role as Jareth.

 Estate

-David Bowie left an estate of around $100m to his wife, Iman, and his two children.
-He also left $2m to his long-standing assistant Corinne Schwab and $1m to his friend Marion Skene, who was the nanny to his eldest child Duncan Jones.
-To his 15-year-old daughter Alexandria he left a 25% share in the estate and a property on Little Tonshi Mountain, near Woodstock.
-44-year-old Jones, his son from his previous marriage to Angela Barnett, also received 25%.
-The remaining 50% of the estate went to Iman, in addition to his other properties, including their apartment on Lafayette Street in Manhattan.
+Bowie left an estate of around $100 million to his wife, Iman, and his two children.
+He left $2 million to his long-standing assistant, Corinne Schwab, and $1 million to his friend Marion Skene, the nanny to his eldest child, Duncan.
+To his daughter Alexandria, he left a 25% share in the estate and a property on Little Tonshi Mountain in New York.
+His son Duncan also received 25%.
+His other properties and the remaining 50% of the estate went to Iman.